Abram Fitkin: Career

 In 1900 Fitkin began his business career in Boston as a bookkeeper, before moving to New York to become a manager at Pelser, Welker & Co., a financial firm that dealt mainly in railroad securities.
 Fitkin formed Fitkin Securities Corp. as a holding company for all of his interests;

 and in 1908 Fitkin formed a partnership with WC Harty, under the name of A.E.
 Fitkin & Co, which operated as an investment bank and security brokerage, specializing in public utility securities.
-Walter Raleigh Fitkin (1868–1935), Fitkin's oldest living brother, was employed as a cashier at A.E.
-Fitkin & Co. in 1909.

 In December 1912 A.E.
 Fitkin & Co. published a stock and bond sheet listing 600 unlisted securities.
 Additionally, Fitkin created the United States Engineering Corp., an engineering and management subsidiary.

 Eventually Fitkin accumulated $75,000 from commissions, which he used as the "seed money" for his future success.
 From 1912 Fitkin, later described as "a utility czar", and as "a confident, testy builder and vendor of public utility systems", focused on the acquisition, management, and sale of public utilities.
 The Los Angeles Times later described Fitkin's strategy: "A.E.
 Fitkin, who makes a business of buying strategically located public utility properties, building them up with new capital and expert management, and selling the revamped set-up to one of its larger competitors."